 So, then, I simply ask you all, actually and personally as my fellow youngsters, to seriously consider this.
 You BCF people, I know they call it the Bridal College of Florida.
 But there are very few other lifestyles in our culture which can have the same power as committed celibacy, especially in this post-Obergefell world.
 It is a sign of Christ and His kingdom, comes highly recommended in Christian history, and I honestly believe can and will change your life, if you are willing to take the plunge.

 (P.S.
 I know it may seem odd that I write so encouragingly of celibacy when I myself am married.
 Yet I need to be, and I know it.
 I’ve known for a very long time that God designed me specifically to marry.
 I couldn’t do life any other way.
 Not everyone is like that.
 Many people are not.
 And it concerns me that this valuable and powerful Christian lifestyle is so neglected and marginalized today.)

 (P.P.P.S.
-Speaking of guest writing, if anyone wants to guest write here you can/should hit me up [email protected])
+Speaking of guest writing, if anyone wants to guest write here you can/should hit me up at firstname.lastname@example.org)